jeno0403/Voter-Behavior-2022-CES/README.md

-# Starter folder
+# The Generational and Demographic Determinants of Voting Behavior: Evidence
+from the 2022 CES

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This paper presents the analysis and methodology used to examine voter behavior and preferences in the 2022 U.S. midterm elections.
+The primary objective is to explore the factors influencing political party affiliation and voting patterns, focusing on demographic, socioeconomic, and geographic variables.
+The study incorporates statistical modeling, data visualization, and a detailed discussion on the relationships between voter characteristics and party alignment.
+This paper provides all the necessary insights, data, and methodologies to understand the dynamics of voter preferences during the 2022 midterm elections.

 ## File Structure

-The repo is structured as:
+The repository is structured as follows:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw poll data as obtained from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls/president-general/2024/national/), by searching for "Download the data", then selecting Presidential general election polls (current cycle), then "Download".To open these data through GitHub, they can be downloaded.
+Alternatively, to view these files within RStudio, they can be imported using the library `readr`.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset constructed in `scripts/03-clean_data`.
+-   The `scripts` folder contains the R scripts and code that simulated, tested, downloaded, and cleaned the data.
 -   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions, sketches and datasheet.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of Claude Sonnet3.5 and ChatGPT4o.
+Part of the writing process, including generating and polishing was written with the help of ChatGPT4o, and the entire chat history is available in `other/llms/usage.txt`.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist